kalyanamp/notes/docker.md

 ### docker0 bridge

 By default docker will use the `docker0` bridge for all its containers.
-Assumming that you are running on an Ubuntu release, you need to install the `bridge-utils` package to properly inspect the bridge attributes while playing with containers:
+Assuming that you are running on an Ubuntu release, you need to install the `bridge-utils` package to properly inspect the bridge attributes while playing with containers: